Getting Started

 getting-started-28.png

-2. There are two ways you can load the Fleet Command Discovery Image (ISO) into your system.
+2. You can load the Fleet Command Discovery Image (ISO) into your system in two ways.

 Booting from Virtual Media